amy-kurtzman/elife-api-documentation/content/index.markdown

 ## FluidInfo

 [Fluidinfo][fi] is an object data store that we have used for hosting eLife data for the purposes of providing a REST API.
 You can read the [fluidinfo documentation][fid], sign up for [an account][fia], though accounts are not required to make read only calls to the API.
+We have added a bit more detail about fluidinfo, and the resources availalbe [here][fol].

 [fi]: fluidinfo.com
 [fia]: fluidinfoaccoutns.com
+[fol]: /v1/fluidinfo/

 ## Rest API namespaces